A. James Benjamin, Jr.

 - Anderson, C. A., Flanagan, M., Carnagey, N. L., Benjamin, A. J., Jr., Eubanks, J., & Valentine, J. C. (2004).
 Violent video games: Specific effects of violent content on aggressive thoughts and behavior.
 Advances in Experimental Social Psychology, 36, 199-249.

-- Benjamin, A. J. (in press).
+- Benjamin, A. J. (2024).
 Authoritarianism.
-Encyclopedia of Heroism Studies.
-S. T. Allison, J. K. Beggan, and G. R. Goethals (Eds.).
+In S. T. Allison, J. K. Beggan, and G. R. Goethals (Eds.), Encyclopedia of Heroism Studies (pp. 87-89).
 Springer.

 - Benjamin, A. J., Jr. (2023).
 Aggression.
 In H. S. Friedman & C. H. Markey (Eds.), Encyclopedia of Mental Health (3rd ed., Vol. 1, pp. 44-51).
 Elsevier, Academic Press.